hu-macsy/simexpal/docs/command_line_reference.rst

 queue
 -----

-Triggers actions, or prints information concerning the configured experiment launcher and its queue.
+Triggers actions or prints information concerning the configured experiment launcher and its queue.

 :daemon:       Prints info on the running daemon.